Most of us know that our children need to be vaccinated, but we don’t always know which vaccines our children need at specific ages.

 The following routine immunisation schedule applies to children in the UK:

-- At three months: diphtheria, tetanus, pertussis, polio, and Haemophilus influenzae type b (Hib), plus meningitis C (DTaP/IPV/Hib plus men C).
+- At three months: diphtheria, tetanus, pertussis, polio, hepatitis B, and Haemophilus influenzae type b (Hib) 6 in 1 second dose, and rotavirus second dose.

-- At four months: diphtheria, tetanus, pertussis, polio, and Haemophilus influenzae type b (Hib), plus meningitis C, and pneumococcal infection (DTaP/IPV/Hib plus PCV plus men C).
+- At four months: diphtheria, tetanus, pertussis, polio, hepatitis B, and Haemophilus influenzae type b (Hib) 6 in 1 third dose, Men B second dose, and pneumococcal infection (PCV) second dose.

-- At three years and four months or soon after: diphtheria, tetanus, pertussis, and polio, and a second dose of MMR for measles, mumps and rubella (DTaP/IPV & MMR pre-school booster).
+- At three years and four months or soon after: diphtheria, tetanus, pertussis, and polio (DTaP/IPV / 4-in-1 pre-school booster), and measles, mumps, and rubella (MMR) second dose.

-- Girls aged 12-13 years: cervical cancer (HPV) vaccine to protect against human papilloma virus types 16 and 18 and genital warts.
+- Girls aged 12-13 years: cervical cancer ( HPV) vaccine to protect against cervical cancer and genital warts.
+Two injections given 6-12 months apart.

 The importance of vaccination for children